 We conducted a quantitative cross-sectional study among 269 Israeli participants, 225 travel abroad with an average of 1.56 trips per year and 239 made domestic tours with an average of 4.4 vacations per year (vacation includes day trips).

 Prior to distributing the self-administered questionnaires, we briefly explained the purpose of the study and indicated that participation was voluntary.
 The study was conducted from April to June 2018 recruited by convenience sampling.
 The sample comprised, 74 percent who grow up in a city and 26 who grow up in other type of settlement.
-Table 1 represnt the participants' demographic characteristics.
+Table 1 represents the participants' demographic characteristics.

 Table 1: Descriptive statistics